House poor: when the house fails as an investment

 Even as she became adept at home repair, Azula–Altucher was racking up debt, and soon she had no financial wiggle room.
 Then, in 2009, she lost her job.
 With five months’ severance and ongoing mortgage and car payments, Azula–Altucher was in trouble. …

-First time homebuyers like Azula–Altucher are often surprised by the true costs of home ownership, from necessary repairs to ongoing maintenance.
+First time homebuyers like Azula–Altucher are often surprised by the true costs of home ownership, from necessary repairs to ongoing maintenance, take time to look for the most Affordable Home Services who can also do a quality job.

 One of the main reasons I put the detailed cost of ownership for every for-sale property on this site is to avoid this problem.
 I even published a detailed guide on home ownership costs.